robalexdev/rss-blogroll-network/content/blogrolls/br-26cb52e32caff9995ee1efaeda73638c.md

     description: Mary Rose Cook's website.
 I'm a staff product engineer and tech lead at Airtable in San Francisco.
     id: 8ae6984a7812d257eea643d4dc2ca54c
+  - title: Send More Paramedics
+    description: λ λ λ
+    id: 901e5c350fc13bcdffcfff68dd8e2535
+  - title: Etsy Engineering | Code as Craft
+    description: 'The engineers who make Etsy make our living with a craft we love: software.
+This is where we''ll write about our craft and our collective experience building and running the world''s most vibrant'
+    id: 91817b8c91b3b13a6a287d547a4c4f30
   - title: Monica Dinculescu
     description: ""
     id: 9ed58f466104e74b8e5f8d7a32d0335c